-Prerequisites: Students who have completed Algebra II should enroll in this course.
+Advanced 1112 Prerequisite: Students who have completed Algebra II can enroll in this course.

 This advanced preparation course prepares students for the ACT and the PSAT.
 This course includes test-taking strategies, home study work, and frequent practice tests.
 Several practice tests that simulate real standardized tests are given and provide valuable feedback so that students can chart their progress.
 Students enrolled in this level should have completed Algebra II and currently be enrolled in Pre-Cal.